Jennie (singer): Collaborations

 On April 15, 2020, it was announced that Jennie had collaborated with Gentle Monster, a South Korean luxury eyewear brand, to create a collection called "Jentle Home", inspired by Jennie's childhood memories.
 Jennie designed the items herself, including glasses, sunglasses, eyewear chains, and more.
 In May 2020, Gentle Monster and Jennie opened a dollhouse-themed pop up store in Gangnam District, Seoul.
 On February 18, 2022, Gentle Monster announced the launch of the mobile game Jentle Garden, their second collaboration with Jennie, which released on February 22 in the Google Play Store and App Store.
 The game was launched to commemorate the next product collaboration, scheduled to be launched in mid-March.

 On March 10, 2022, Jennie and Gentle Monster released their third collaboration, an eyewear collection called "Jentle Garden".
 The campaign photos were shot by French photographer Hugo Comte.
 Days later, Jennie and Gentle Monster opened a fantasy world-themed pop up store in Gangnam District, Seoul.
 The house at the pop up store was designed by Jennie.
 In April 2022, Jennie and Gentle Monster released a limited eyewear collection titled Lesyeuxdenini which were only available at Gentle Monster's Los Angeles flagship store.
 Jennie designed the collection's leather package and flower keyring.
 On October 12, 2022, it was announced that Jennie had begun a partnership with German auto company Porsche, and helped in the design process of a custom car made for herself, named Jennie Ruby Jane in the model of a Taycan 4S Cross Turismo.
 After headlining a Solo Buds ad campaign for Beats by Dre in 2024, Jennie collaborated with the brand to release the special edition Jennie Ruby Red Beats Solo 4 wireless headphones in September 2025.
 In the same month, she collaborated with American drinkware brand Stanley 1913 to release the limited edition Stanley 1913 x JENNIE collection in Midnight Ruby.
+In November, Jennie partnered with German confectionery brand Haribo to release limited edition Ruby Hearts gummies, available only in Target, as inspired by her first studio album Ruby.

+In April 2026, Jennie collaborated with American beachwear brand Frankies Bikinis to launch a collection including both swimwear and everyday clothing.